jaymhorsh/Campus-ChatApp/README.md

 ## Technologies Used 🛠️
-QuickClick leverages the following technologies:
+The Campus ChatApp leverage on the following technologies:

-### Frontend:

-+ Socket.io
++ Socket.io library for client/server communication

-+ Styled-Components for styling
++ Css for styling
-+ Axios for API integration

-### Backend:

 + Node.js with Express.js
 + MongoDB for data storage
 + JWT authentication
-+ Bycrypt for password encryprtion
++ Bycrypt for data encryption

 ## Installation 🦾
 #### To run Campus-Chat locally, follow these steps:

 ```bash